limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 ![screenshot-4](/assets/images/posts/derpnstink-walkthrough/screenshot-4.png)

-During enumeration of Uncle Stinky's account, the third flag was discovered at `/home/stinky/Desktop/flag.txt`.
+During enumeration of Uncle Stinky's account, I discovered the third flag at `/home/stinky/Desktop/flag.txt`.

-Enumerating further, a conversation between Mr. Derp and Uncle Stinky was uncovered.
+Enumerating further, I uncovered a conversation between Mr. Derp and Uncle Stinky.
 It appeared that Mr. Derp couldn't login to WordPress and Uncle Stinky has captured some network traffic to assist in troubleshooting the issue.

 ```
 $ cd ~/ftp/files/network-logs